naomininnig/StoryTime/storytest.md

 You can do it with or without me because you are a woman, and women are strong!
 Kick the system and its patriarchy in work and be da best!

+And just after 1 month, she became even better than Sebastian and took his job!